muratcan-yuksel/dashboard-project-frontend/README.md

   yarn preview
   ```

-## 🤝 Contributing

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

----

-Made with ❤️ by [Your Name]
+## 🔗 Related Projects

+- [Backend Repository](https://github.com/muratcan-yuksel/dashboard-project-backend) - The backend server for this dashboard, built with Node.js and Express.